 What other skills could you learn that are still in high demand during this pandemic?
 This leads us to our next tip, which is the importance of developing recession-proof skills.

-Freelancers trying to survive the devastating economic impact of coronavirus also need to develop more recession-proof skills.
-Which skills are in high demand, even during a global crisis?
+Freelancers trying to survive a global collapse also need to develop more recession-proof skills.
+Which skills are in high demand, even during a global economic crisis?
 Some recession proof skills include social media marketing, closing, graphic design, website development and copywriting.

 Many businesses are currently shifting to online operations, and are seeking freelance graphic designers, freelance website copywriters, website developers and social media marketers to help them complete this transition.